Trebonius91/Caracal/README.md

 </p>

 # Caracal
-Ring polymer molecular dynamics and rate constant calculations on black-box potential energy surfaces
+Ring polymer molecular dynamics and rate constant calculations on black-box and machine-learning potential energy surfaces

 ## About Caracal